Chongqing to Tibet Flight

 One of the busiest airports in China, Chongqing serves as an important gateway to southeast China, and tickets from Chongqing often have higher discounts available in the peak months than in other inland cities.

-The Cheapest Way to Flight to Tibet from Chongqing
+The Cheapest Way to Take Flight to Tibet from Chongqing

 With flights from Chongqing to Lhasa starting at around 300 dollars, it is advisable to book your flights at the same time, as a return flight through the same booking agent, as this makes the two flights cheaper than booking them separately.
 For the average return flight, you can expect to pay as little as US$ 427 in the low season, which can be more expensive in the peak season for tourism.
 However, that said, if you have experience with finding the cheapest flights around, you can book the flights separately, and still make a saving.